 Competitors of Gluster include Robin.io and 3 more.

 Compare Gluster to Competitors

-SUSE is open-source software, which provides interoperable Linux and cloud infrastructure solutions that give enterprises greater control and flexibility.
-Its products include SUSE Rancher, Harvestor, NeuVector, SUSE mahager, and others.
+SUSE (ETR: SUSE) operates an open-source software.
+It provides interoperable Linux and cloud infrastructure solutions that give enterprises greater control and flexibility.
+Its products include SUSE Rancher, Harvestor, NeuVector, SUSE Mahager, and others.
 The company was founded in 1992 and is based in Nurnberg, Germany.